List of The Mandalorian characters: Penn Pershing

+In season three, Pershing resides on Coruscant after being pardoned and enrolled in an amnesty program by the New Republic.
+He is surprised to find Elia Kane, Gideon's former communications officer, as a fellow participant in the program, and the two become friends.
+Kane helps Pershing find a way to surreptitiously continue his cloning research, but reveals herself to be working for the New Republic and betrays him to the authorities.
+Pershing undergoes a mind-wipe as punishment, but Kane secretly sabotages the procedure, significantly worsening its effect.

 Pershing is portrayed by Omid Abtahi, who previously voiced a Mandalorian character named Amis in the animated series Star Wars: The Clone Wars.
 Pershing's costume includes a patch on his right arm with an insignia similar to one worn by clones in the cloning facility on the planet Kamino in the prequel film Star Wars: Episode II – Attack of the Clones.
 This has led to speculation among some fans and writers that Pershing's plans for the Child involve cloning.
 Pershing also wears glasses, making him the first human live-action character in Disney's Star Wars canon to do so.
 This was contrary to a rule Star Wars creator George Lucas imposed, before selling the franchise to Disney, that no character wear glasses in the Star Wars universe.
 Pershing's costume, which also included a grey shirt with white shoulders and a high collar, was ranked eighth on a Screen Rant list of the ten best costumes in the first season of The Mandalorian.
 Inverse writer Allie Gemmill called Dr. Pershing an interesting character, particularly due to the mystery behind his possible association with Kamino.